On Erd\H{o}s-Ko-Rado for random hypergraphs II: Main point

 The bound \eqref{toshow4} is (of course) the heart of the matter, and the rest of our discussion is devoted to its proof.
 This turns out to be rather delicate, and a rough indication of where we are headed may be helpful.
+(The following description refers to the main case, namely $\gd\leq 1$, considered below.)